crosscon/uc1-2-integration/README.md

 ##### Patch buildroot configuration

 For the app to work, additional buildroot components need to be enabled, this is the role for this step.

-There are **2 ways** of doing this quickly:
-1. Copy `buildroot/config/crosscon-buildroot.config` to
+Copy `buildroot/config/crosscon-buildroot.config` to
 `<crosscon_demos>/buildroot/build-aarch64/.config`
-2. Apply `buildroot/patches/mtls_buildroot_config.patch` to the buildroot
-configuration file `<crosscon_demos>/buildroot/build-aarch64/.config`.

 Note that the config might change in the future, so check for differences first.